01 of 36

 Oxalis is part of the the wood-sorrel family and occurs throughout most of the world, except for the polar areas.
 There are many varieties that produce white to pink to red to yellow flowers.

-To produce a yellow dye bath, use the yellow flower heads with a bit of stem.
+To produce a yellow dye bath, use the yellow flower heads with a bit of stem in boiling water.
 The dye will be nearly fluorescent yellow and becomes colorfast with alum mordant.Continue to 32 of 36 below.

 32 of 36